v7upSln/Catnip/README.md

 # Catnip

-Catnip is a specialized PaperMC plugin designed to enhance feline behavior and introduce a comprehensive bonding system between players and their tamed cats.
+Catnip is a specialized PaperMC plugin designed to enhance cats behavior and introduce a comprehensive bonding system between players and their tamed cats.

 ## Features